Lucy Pinder

-Lucy Katherine Pinder (born 20 December 1983) is a British actress and model.
-She rose to international fame for her work as a glamour model in men's magazines, and made her film debut in the comedy horror Strippers vs Werewolves (2012), which was followed by supporting roles in several films.
+Lucy Katherine Pinder (born 20 December 1983) is a British former model, television personality, and actress.
+Pinder rose to prominence for her work as a glamour model in men's magazines such as Nuts and Zoo Weekly, which landed her appearances on I'm Famous and Frightened!, The Weakest Link, and Celebrity Big Brother.

+She made her film debut in the comedy horror Strippers vs Werewolves in 2012, which was followed by supporting roles in several films.

 Career

 2003–2010: Modeling and television appearances

 Pinder began her career in 2003 after being discovered by a freelance photographer on Bournemouth beach, and has appeared in such publications as the Daily Star tabloid newspaper and magazines FHM, Loaded and Nuts.

 Pinder first appeared topless in Nuts in 2007, and was responsible for a weekly advice column in Nuts, entitled "The Truth About Women".
 With vital statistics of 32F-26-34, the Australian magazine Ralph declared that she had the "Best Breasts in the World" in 2007.
 Pinder has appeared on FHMs list of the "100 Sexiest Women in the World" 2007 (No. 92), 2006 (No. 35), and 2005 (No. 16), and, in 2010, she was head of the Bennetts Babe Squad.
 In addition, Pinder has appeared on the cover of several DVDs and in photo shoots for magazines, such as Loaded and Maxim.